scylladb/care-pet/go/README.md

 This example project demonstrates a generic IoT use case for ScyllaDB in Go.

-The documentation for this application and guided excercise is [here](docs).
+The documentation for this application and guided exercise is [here](docs).

 The application allows tracking of pets health indicators and consist of three parts: